nhist/eosc/DESIGN.md

 * eosc nodeos run, pick up some ports, pass in some config (from `eosc-test.yaml`
 * eosc test
-  * runs a vault with `New Vault`, and boots the chain with that PrivKey, belongs to EOSIO
+  * runs a vault with `New Vault`, and boots the chain with that PrivKey, belongs to zswhq
   * vault litsen on :6668, sets
 * run `run.sh`, set ENV: `EOSC_GLOBAL_WALLET_URL=http://localhost:6668